harryle95/learn-cpp/chapter-6.md

 - Optional prefix specifiers (e.g `auto`, `static`).
 - Base type (`vector<double>`, `const int`)
 - Declarator optionally including a name
+    - `*`: prefix - pointer to base type
+    - `* const`: prefix - constant pointer
+    - `* volatile`: prefix - volatile pointer
+    - `&`: prefix - lvalue reference to base type
+    - `&&`: prefix - rvalue reference to base type
+    - `auto`: prefix - function using suffix return type
+    - `[]`: postfix - array
+    - `()`: postfix - function
+    - `->`: postfix - return from function
 - Optional suffix function specifiers (`const`, `noexcept`)
 - Optional initialiser or function body.

+## Scope:

+- `Local`: a name declared in a function or lambda.
+Scope from its point of declaration to the end of block in which its declaration occurs.
+- `Class`: class member name declared inside a class outside of any function, class, enum, or other namespace.
+Its scope extends from the opening `{` to the closing `}` of class declaration.
+- `Namespace`: defined in a namespace outside of any function, class, enum or other namespaces.
+Its scope extends from declaration to the end of its namespace.
+- `Global`: defined outside of any function, class, enum class or namespace.
+The scope extends from its point of declaration to the end of file in which its declaration occurs.
+- `Statement`: defined within the `()` part of a `for`, `while`, `if` or `switch`.
+Its scope extends from the point of its declaration to the end of the statement.
+- `Function`: a label is in scope from its point of declaration until the end of function.

+Name shadowing - a declaration of a name in an enclosed scope can hide the same name contained in an enclosing scope.
+This means a name can be redefined to a different entity within a block.
+After exiting the block, the name resumes its previous meaning.

+Hiden global name can be referenced using the scope resolution operator `::`.

+## Initialisation

+- Uniform initialisation is generally preferred over = initialisation:
+    - Does not allow type narrowing - i.e. it forbids
+        - float to double
+        - int to char
+        - float to int
+        - int to float
+- Using `auto` allows a variable type to be infered from its initialisation value.
+- Auto initialisation should avoid uniform initialisation unless declared type is a list - i.e. when declare a variable with `auto` type, use `=` instead.
+- Most types have a default value:
+    - Integral types - 0
+    - Pointer - nullptr
+    - User-defined - default constructor

+## Missing initialiser

+- For many types, it is possible to leave out initialiser.
+- The only time it makes sense is when creating a large input buffer.
+- If no initialiser is specified, a global/namespace/local static/static member is initialised to `{}` of the appropriate type.
+- Local or dynamic objects are not initialised by default unless they are user-defined types with a default constructor.
+- Initialisation of built in or local variables or dynamic built in can be done with `{}`.

+## Initialiser list

+- Complicated objects may require more than one value as initialiser - usually best handled with `{}`.
+For instance:
+- Initialised using constructor - explicitly using `(param1, param2, ...)`.
+- Note that empty `()` is treated as function declaration.
+- Hence for default construction of object, use `{}`.

+## LValues and RValue

+There are two properties that matter for an object when it comes to addressing, copying and moving:
+- Has identity: whether the program has a name of, pointer to, or reference to the object so that it is possible to determine if two objects are the same.
+- Is movable: whether we are allowed to move the value from one address to another, leaving the object in a valid but unspecified state.

+Combinations:

+- i: glvalue
+- i & !m: lvalue
+- !i && m: prvalue
+- m: rvalue
+- i & m: xvalue

+## Object lifetime

+- `Automatic`: unless otherwise specified, a function-scoped object is destroyed when its name goes out of scope.
+Automatic object is allocated on the stack.
+- `Static`: has a single address for the object through out its life time - created once at initialisation and goes out of scope when the program terminates.
+- `Free store`: also dynamic - i.e. allocated using new and delete.
+The lifetime of dynamic objects is controlled by its users.
+- `Temporary`: intermediate result of a computation or an object used to hold a value for a reference to a const argument: lifetime is determined by their use.
+If bound to a reference, lifetime is that of the reference.
+Otherwise, live until the end of the full expression they are part of.
+- `Thread local`: life time is bounded to life time of the thread which creates the variable.